Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 which ensures that each teacher in contractual continued service

-is evaluated at least once in the course of every 2 school years.
+is evaluated at least once in the course of every 2 or 3 school years as provided in this Section.

 (1) each teacher not in contractual continued service